-Farm Film Fest 12, the twelfth annual film festival devoted to farms and farming, will be screened virtually on Sunday, September 13, beginning at 3pm.
-This year’s lineup of films focus on farms, farmers, and farming issues both local and national — all centered around this year’s theme: “Farming for the Future: Sustainability in a Time of Change.”
-Farm Film Festival 12 is a virtual event this year — and once again free and open to all.
+Farm Film Fest 12, the twelfth annual film festival devoted to farms and farming, was screened virtually on Sunday, September 13, beginning at 3pm.
+This year’s lineup of films focused on farms, farmers, and farming issues both local and national — all centered around this year’s theme: “Farming for the Future: Sustainability in a Time of Change.”
+Farm Film Festival 12 was a virtual event this year — free and open to all.

 Made possible by the generous sponsorship of Chatham’s MetzWood Insurance, the program features a mix of films made by professional and amateur filmmakers, each handpicked by representatives of the presenting organizations: the Crandell Theatre, Chatham Agricultural Partnership, and Columbia Land Conservancy.

-A post-film discussion will be moderated by botanist Daniel Franck, Ph.D., University of California at Berkeley, currently Director of Science Curriculum at the Core Knowledge Foundation.
+Post-film discussion is moderated by botanist Daniel Franck, Ph.D., University of California at Berkeley, currently Director of Science Curriculum at the Core Knowledge Foundation.
 Participants include Terence Duvall (Farm Program Coordinator, Columbia Land Conservancy), Jon Bowermaster (Oceans 8 Films) and Henry Corsun (Dog Wood Farm).
-The program will run a total of just over two hours, including the screenings and discussion.
+The program runs a total of just over two hours, including the screenings and discussion.